Secure and Green RSMA-Assisted Heterogeneous ISAC: System, Channel, and Signal Models

 \subsection{System Model}

-As shown in Figure \ref{fig_system_model}, in CRNs, there are two sub-networks, namely ISAC as primary network and multicast communications as secondary network.
+As shown in Fig. \ref{fig_system_model}, in the heterogeneous ISAC architecture, there are two sub-networks, namely ISAC as the primary network and multicast communications as the secondary network.
 In the primary network, $\rm BS_1$ is equipped with $M_1$ antennas provides the downlink data transmission service to Bob while sensing the target's location status information.
 Meanwhile, Eve, an unauthorized external eavesdropper equipped with a single antenna, attempts to wiretap confidential information that $\rm BS_1$ transmits to Bob.
 In the secondary network, $\rm BS_2$ equipped with $M_2$ antennas employs the RSMA scheme to provide highly reliable and low-interference downlink data transmission for $N$ users.
-Obviously, in the PR-ISAC CRNs, the signal transmitted by $\rm BS_1$ interferes with $N$ communication users' received signals, while the signal transmitted by $\rm BS_2$ affects both Bob's and Eve's signal reception.
+Clearly, in the heterogeneous ISAC, the signal transmitted by $\rm BS_1$ interferes with $N$ communication users' received signals, while the signal transmitted by $\rm BS_2$ affects both Bob's and Eve's signal reception.